Follow my simple, doable 5-step front porch organization process to make this space more beautiful, inviting, and efficient.

 On one side of our porch, we have some inexpensive cabinets that I had painted in our house color.
 In between, we have a simple shelf with a curtain.
 I am not sure what happened but it is all torn up at the bottom.
 At the same time that I will be making a new cushion cover, I will use the same fabric to make a new curtain.

 You might have other items on your front porch that need repairing or updating.
 So this is the time to schedule having it done or do it yourself.

 Most likely, this is the fun part!
-Making your front porch all pretty.
+Make your front porch all pretty.

 You could do that by hanging a new and seasonal wreath on the front door.

 I love adding potted flowers as they really make the porch not only beautiful but also very inviting.
 I used a big planter and put three chrysanthemums in pastel colors in it.
-Right by the front door we have a wicker table with and antique copper vessel.
-In it I place a pot with colorful bulbs.
+Right by the front door, we have a wicker table with an antique copper vessel.
+In it, I place a pot with colorful bulbs.

 You might have some other decorative items that you would like to place on your porch.
 Again, this is the moment to make it personal and pretty.

 The most important organization tip ever